Firrellum/gaem/README.md

 ## Building the Game

-To build the game, ensure SDL2 and SDL2_ttf are installed, then run these from the working dir:
+To build the game, ensure you have the prerequisite libs, then run these from the working dir:

 ```sh
 make build